justinhaaheim/Coaching-App---React-Native/README.md

 - [ ] Add google analytics
 - [ ] Add fabric.io integration (or other CI/beta testing platform)
 - [ ] Add CodePush to project for direct updates to users
+- [ ] Update license to one that retains some rights for me

 ## Publish to iOS App Store